udaycruise2903/Hacktoberfest22/README.md

 - [ ] posters

-**Agenda** -
+**Agenda (Refer slides for a brief overview)** -
-1. Students are provided the knowledge of open source software, licenses
+1. Students are provided the knowledge of open source software and licenses
 2. We introduce them to Github Markdown and help them in creating their Profile using .md file.
-3. Clone a Hugo Static site, modify and deploy it to gh-pages.(A open source software helps in getting started for creating conference websites.)
+3. Clone a Hugo Static site, modify and deploy it to gh-pages.(A open source static site generator helps in getting started for creating conference websites.)
 4. Make a PR to this repo to list their site in README.